×

 When we asked people why foreigners move to Brasilia, they responded:

 "Brasilia is an attractive destination for expats due to its vibrant culture, diverse population, and excellent quality of life.
 The city is known for its modern architecture, lush green spaces, and vibrant nightlife.
 The cost of living in Brasilia is relatively low compared to other major cities in Brazil, making it an attractive option for expats looking to stretch their budget.
 Additionally, the city is home to a number of international organizations, making it a great place for expats to find work.
-With its warm climate, friendly locals, and abundance of activities, Brasilia is an ideal destination for expats looking to experience a new culture and lifestyle," stated one expat who made the move to Brasilia.
+With its warm climate, friendly locals, and abundance of activities, Brasilia is an ideal destination for expats looking to experience a new culture and lifestyle," said one expat.

 Get Quote